influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/_index.md

 ### [Load directory service](/kapacitor/v1.4/guides/load_directory/)

-Put TICKscripts, TICKscript templates, and handler definitions in a directory from where they will be loaded when the Kapcitor daemon boots.
+Put TICKscripts, TICKscript templates, and handler definitions in a directory from where they will be loaded when the Kapacitor daemon boots.

 ### [Custom anomaly detection with Kapacitor](/kapacitor/v1.4/guides/anomaly_detection/)